nifty-master/nifty-home/README.md

     <a href="vae_comchi.wav"> Download audio </a>
   </audio>
 </figure>
-Note that there are occasionally strong noises in the VAE generated calls, and some clips are unlike bird calls (e.g. the call at the 9th second).
+Note that there are occasionally strong noises in the VAE-generated calls, and some clips are unlike bird calls (e.g. the call at the 9th second).

 <h3>Subclusters in common chiffchaff </h3>